abstract-open-solutions/djc.recipe/djc/recipe/README.rst

         """This function wraps our simple WSGI app so it can be used with paste.deploy"""
         return application

+It is important to note that the first line of the python code was prepended with ``>>> `` while all the subsequent lines were prepended with ``... ``.
+This syntax is necessary if you want to preserve indentation: if you don't want, you can omit them but you must make sure to *never have constructs*.

 A slightly more useful example would be the need to have special environment variables set before django is initialized, for example one might want to set